-Taking place between Aug.
-16 and 19 this year, the Vermont Challenge draws some of New England’s fastest riders as part of the Gran Fondo National Series—a cycling challenge connecting competitive events across the country.
+The Vermont Challenge draws some of New England’s fastest riders as part of the Gran Fondo National Series—a cycling challenge connecting competitive events across the country.
 Challengers enjoy four days of riding through the awe-inspiring landscapes of the region, including stops in many of the historic towns and villages held within it.

 More and more these larger events expose Manchester as a burgeoning cycling locale.
-That’s partly thanks to initiatives such as Bike Manchester VT, which works to ensure that Manchester’s bicycling landscape remains vibrant and ever expanding.
+That’s partly thanks to initiatives such as Bike Manchester VT, which works to ensure that Manchester’s bicycling landscape remains vibrant and ever-expanding.
 Indexing all of the information you’d need to plan an excursion on or off the road, the organization’s work benefits locals and visitors alike.

 But where to go when you’re in need of gear, accessories, or apparel?